Freebase Cocaine: What is it? What are its Effects and Dangers?

-The basic difference between freebase cocaine and its hydrochloride form (HCl) is the way people abuse it for recreational purposes.
-Users smoke the former type while they inject or snort latter one.
+The basic difference between freebase cocaine and its hydrochloride form (HCl) is the way people use it for recreational purposes.
+Users smoke the former type, while they inject or snort latter one.

 Cocaine Freebase Vs Crack

 Cocaine is one of the stimulants that users abuse the most.
-Addicts use various forms of cocaine in the form of injection, smoke or sniffs.
+Addicts use various forms of cocaine.
 Freebase cocaine abuse account for a significant portion of the deaths due to illicit drug use.

 Smoked cocaine is more dangerous than other forms of cocaine due to its:

 - Higher abuse liability

 Some evidence also suggests greater crime rates among individuals who use crack cocaine.
 However, confirmations are not yet available.